SemanticComputing/gender-guessing-service/README.md

 -t or --threshold for setting probability threshold (optional, by default 0.8)

-resuls are truned in json format
+resuls are retuned in json format